davrandom/davrandom.github.io/_posts/2016-07-14-post-from-mrhyde-app.md

 update: it would be cool to drag and drop stuff like links and images and get the markdown already in place... dreaming?

+update 2: I actually opened a bug in faudroid github and they were kind enough to add a markdown cheatshett to their app.
+Now waiting for this fix to propagate until google Play.